department-of-veterans-affairs/next-build/READMEs/quickstart.md

    - A formatted file will generate as a part of the layout template.
 Here you will need to set the correct data types to the new fields created from the `formatter` in the relating query file[^4]
    - This should resolve any errors relating to type conflicts or error messages claiming that property does not exist in the query file[^5]
 4. In the index.tsx file from the layout folder[^6]
-   - This is where the layout object is decalred and uses the object's properties made from the `formatter` as arguments to be injects into the html structure to be rendered
+   - This is where the layout object is declared and uses the object's properties made from the `formatter` as arguments to be injects into the html structure to be rendered
      > [!IMPORTANT] Try to use va-components whenever possible.
 The va-components are imported to next build and exist in the `additional.d.ts` file.
 There will be some instance where va-component, such as content-build is not using the va-component and we must match production as closely as possible or there is a data-widget-type handling the rendering.
+     > [!REMINDER] The main tag is already applied to the wrapper file.
+Translate content below the main tag of the liquid template to prevent confusion on Ally or accessibility applications with having two <main> tags

 ## Other existing relevant files

 Most of these files will also need to be updated when you create a new layout.

-- Pagination
+- Pagination and Listings
   - pageSizes.ts
+  - listingPages.ts
+- Growing aggregated area for media types
+  - media.ts (both formatted/ and drupal/)
 - Create identifies and Typescript types for resources
   - resourceTypes.ts
 - Folder types/drupal contains all the interfaces to extract and extend.